 The combination of the HEART framework with the Goals-Signals-Metrics process provides you with precise information and analytical solutions to improvise User Experience.

-Some of the frequently measured UX metrics are –
+Some of the frequently measured User Experience KPIs are –

 Task Success Rate

 Task success rate is the percentage of correctly completed tasks by users.
 It reflects how effectively users are able to complete certain tasks.

 Time on Task